nhsconnect/National-Failsafe/pages/explore/explore_example_messages.md

 **JSON**

-JSON example messages can be found in the 'Examples' directory of the [STU3-FHIR-Assets](https://github.com/nhsconnect/STU3-FHIR-Assets/tree/develop) repository on GitHub.
+JSON example messages are currently not within the scope of the Events Management Service.